 Since every employee has a different perception and idea around what is necessary, achievable and sustainable, the degree to which any new change introduced will succeed can vary dramatically.

 The starting point of introducing any new initiative or change begins with understanding employee perceptions in each of the following three areas.
 Ask employees individually, or in smaller focus groups, the following questions:

 1. Do employees believe the desired change (in behaviour, thinking or activity) is necessary?

 2. Do employees believe that the change is something that is reasonably achievable based on their existing priorities and time constraints?

 3. Is the change sustainable over the long-term or is it at risk of failing?

-Since I’m guessing that you are constantly introducing new changes and initiatives within your team or organization, take a few moments to plan out your next initiative using the steps above, namely obtain employee ideas and feedback on a potential change; identify perceptions that require shifting; engage in dialogue with employees to address their perceptions; adjust training time and material accordingly; and then pilot the initiative on a smaller scale.
-This approach will not only effect perceptions and increase buy-in, but will result ultimately in less time invested in attempting to introduce new initiatives.
+Since I’m guessing that you are constantly introducing new changes and initiatives within your team or organization, take a few moments to plan out your next initiative using the steps above.
+Obtain employee ideas and feedback on a potential change.
+Identify perceptions that require shifting.
+Engage in dialogue with employees to address their perceptions.
+Adjust training time and material accordingly and then pilot the initiative on a smaller scale.
+This approach will not only effect perceptions and increase employee buy-in, but will result in less time invested in attempting to introduce new initiatives.

-If you’re still stuck on how to effectively introduce change and get the buy-in you need from employees contact me.
+If you’re still stuck on how to effectively introduce change and get the employee buy-in you need, contact me.
 I offer customized coaching programs for business owners, executives and leaders to navigate business challenges, improve their effectiveness and increase confidence.

 © Shawn Casemore 2017.
 All rights reserved.